itk-dev/adgangsstyring-bundle/README.md

 ```

 Here the `azure_ad_user_property` should be a property on the
-Azure AD user that is equivalent to the `system_user_property`
+Azure AD user that is equivalent to the `system_user_property`,
-and that is unique for the system user.
+as this is how we compare system users with Microsoft group users.
+For this reason the comparing property must also be unique.

 ### Listening to DeleteUserEvent